sample64

 Why are the people from Porto called tripeiros?

-And so a dish emerged that is still representative of the city's most traditional cuisine today – the famous «Tripas à moda do Porto», a dish made with white beans and known elsewhere as «dobrada», or «dobradinha».
+And so a dish was born that remains one of the city’s culinary symbols to this day: the famous Tripas à moda do Porto, a hearty dish of tripe and white beans, also known elsewhere in Portugal as dobrada or dobradinha.

 tripas

-Ana de Castro Salgado
+Ana Salgado

 Comments powered by CComment